Squalr/SqualrDocs/Technical/Scanners/PointerScanAlgorithm.md

 The first phase of the algorithm is to construct {H}, {S}, and D. This simply means creating a snapshot of all memory, and pulling out all candidate pointers in the sets.
 D should be discovered through a typical memory scanning flow.

+The process for validating a candidate pointer is simply to take the value at every address, and determine if it is contained by any of the heaps.
+This should be done via a binary search O(log(n)) or another fast look-up algorithm.
+TODO: Consider [https://en.wikipedia.org/wiki/Y-fast_trie](Y-Fast Trie) O(log(log(n))).